-With reference to $\|\Delta\Lambda_2\|1$ the estimate obtained from Theorem 2.8 in [27] is considerably not sharp also for this function space.
-In fact, the experiments indicate that
+With reference to $\|\Delta \Lambda_2\|1$ the estimate obtained from Theorem 2.8 in [29] is considerably not sharp also for this function space.
+In fact, the experiments indicate that for a suitable coefficient $\sigma(M) = O(\sqrt{M})$ which is independent of the potential q.

-By collecting all the previous considerations, from (42) we finally get
+By collecting all the previous considerations, from (42)-(44) we finally get

 Remark 5.
-If the unknown potential belongs to the used function space, our procedure allows to reconstruct it with arbitrarily high accuracy.
+If the unknown potential belongs to the function space used, our procedure allows to reconstruct it with arbitrarily high accuracy.
 This happens even if a fixed and not necessarily large number M of known eigenvalues is given.

-More generally, when q is "sufficiently" regular, the results obtained with the spline functions are usually more accurate than those obtained with the trigonometric polynomials in spite of the faster growth of the coefficient $\sigma(M)$ in (43) for the former space.
+More generally, when q is "sufficiently" regular, the results obtained with the spline functions are usually more accurate than those obtained with the trigonometric polynomials in spite of the faster growth of the coefficient $\sigma(M)\chi(M)$ in (45) for the former space.
 The well-known flexibility of the spline functions, in fact, usually allows the best spline approximation $\phi(\cdot, \mathbf{c}^)$ to be much closer to q than its truncated Fourier cosine series is.
 In particular, this clearly happens if q'(0) and $q'(\pi)$ are different from zero since in such case the accuracy of the approximation obtained with the trigonometric polynomials inevitably deteriorates near the extremes of $[0, \pi]$.
-On the other hand the trigonometric polynomials are simpler to be manipulated and, obviously, they are the functions to be used when the interest is devoted to the knowledge of the harmonics of q instead of its global behaviour.
+On the other hand, the trigonometric polynomials are simpler to be manipulated and, obviously, they are the functions to be used when the interest is devoted to the knowledge of the harmonics of q instead of to its global behaviour.

-Before concluding, we must say that even though many of the arguments used in this section are purely experimental, we think that our approach for the analysis of the error is valid since it allows to isolate the term due the discretization operated by the used matrix methods.
-Moreover, many of the papers currently available in the literature concerning the solution of inverse SLP, like [11, 12, 13, 14], do not treat this aspect and are mainly interested on the analysis of the convergence properties of the iterative procedure used for solving the system of nonlinear equations (8).
+Before concluding, we must say that even though many of the arguments used in this section are purely experimental, we think that our approach for the analysis of the error is valid since it allows to isolate the term due the discretization operated by the matrix methods used.
+Moreover, many of the papers currently available in the literature concerning the solution of inverse SLP, like [13-16], do not treat this aspect and are mainly interested on the analysis of the convergence properties of the iterative procedure used for solving the system of nonlinear Eq.
+(8).